Image by @annaauza via Unsplash

 Whenever we think of the word arthritis, we tend to associate it with elderly having stiffness and pain in their joints.
-Or you might have heard that your grandpa commenting how it’s going to rain soon cause his arthritis is acting up.
-Are these just myths or facts?
+That’s because most of us have probably heard our grandpa or grandma predicting how it’s going to rain soon as their arthritis is acting up.

 Kids as young as six months old can get arthritis too!
 The most common type of arthritis, degenerative arthritis – a result of ageing, affects older people.
 However, it can affect people who play sports as a result of wear and tear.
 But for inflammatory arthritis, it can affect anyone regardless of age.

-Some of us just love cracking our knuckles and it became a habit.
-But have you heard your mom discouraging you from cracking your knuckles for fear that it might lead to arthritis?
-Other than knuckles, we do hear an occasional popping sound from other joints in our body – knees, elbow etc. Cracking your knuckles is akin to the popping sound you hear from your knees when you stretch out your legs – it’s painless and harmless!
+Cracking your knuckles is akin to the popping sound you hear from your knees when you stretch out your legs – it’s painless and harmless!
 Sound is created when you apply pressure on your knuckles, bursting the bubble of nitrogen gas that was trapped in the fluid of your joints.
-However, if cracking your knuckles produces pain, do consult a doctor as there might be abnormalities in your joint.
+Therefore, cracking knuckles has no harmful effect on our joints.

-People with arthritis should avoid rigorous exercise, but that does not mean they should cut out exercise entirely!
-Working out can help them to maintain a healthy weight, and lessen the stress on knees and other joints which bears the weight.
-Some exercises recommended for people with arthritis includes tai chi, yoga, pilates and more!
+People with arthritis should avoid vigorous exercise, but that does not mean they should cut out exercise entirely!
+Working out can help them to maintain a healthy weight, and lessen the stress on knees and other joints which bear the weight.
+Some exercises recommended for people with arthritis include tai chi, yoga, pilates and more!